SaarucaK/ml-project/README.md

 - launch Jupyter Notebook<br />

 In Jupyter Notebook:
-- navigate to folder with all files
+- navigate to folder with all project files
 - run code (tensorflow import statements provided in code)